Rotavirus

 Rotavirus vaccine

-Rotavirus vaccine is an oral vaccine that is given as drops that are squirted into your baby’s mouth.
+The rotavirus vaccine is given as drops that are squirted into your baby’s mouth (oral vaccine).

-- In New Zealand, rotavirus vaccination is given free to babies as part of their 6 week and 3-month immunisation.
+- In Aotearoa New Zealand, rotavirus vaccination is given free to babies as part of their 6 week and 3-month immunisations.
+Your pēpi needs 2 doses to be fully protected.

-- If you miss these dates, you can catch up, with the first dose being given before 15 weeks old (the latest is 14 weeks and 6 days), and the second dose before 25 weeks old (the latest is 24 weeks and 6 days).
+- If you miss these dates, you can catch up, but your baby must receive their first dose before they’re 15 weeks old, and the second dose before they’re 25 weeks old.

 Immunise against rotavirus(external link) HealthEd, NZ